Bully Max Dog Food 2022 Review, Ratings & Recalls

 One customer review on Bully Max’s website talks about how the food helped his dog with weight gain: “I was skeptical at first; however, as I did my research to make sure that it wasn’t going to harm my dog if I gave him Bully Max.
 There weren’t any negatives that I could find.
 I tried it out and my dog (Diesel) has gone from 80 to 90 lbs.
 In 3 months and has never looked better.
 Thanks, Bully Max!
 Very happy customer.” – Andrew.

 If you check out Bully Max’s website, you’ll find an entire page of product reviews.
-Also, the very commonly-used DogFoodAdvisor.com gave Bully Max’s food a great ranking as well.
-After reviewing the ingredients and nutrient profile of the dog food, they gave the brand a 5-star rating because of the “significant amount of named meat meal as its dominant source of animal protein”.
+Also, other commonly-used dog food review site give Bully Max’s food a great ranking as well.
+After reviewing the ingredients and nutrient profile of the dog food, most gave the brand a 5-star rating because of the “significant amount of named meat meal as its dominant source of animal protein”.

 As you can see, online reviewers have responded well to the Bully Max dog food and tote its benefits for their dogs.
 All this makes a pretty convincing argument for their dog food product.